-• Donnybrook Waste Management Facility on Goodwood Road, Donnybrook
+Donnybrook Waste Management Facility

 • Includes landfill & waste transfer

-• Balingup Waste Transfer Station on South Western Highway, Balingup
+• 27130 South Western Highway, Balingup

 • Includes waste transfers

-These facilities are operated by Hastie Wastie, contactable on (08) 9731 0296 during office hours.
-Alternatively, your enquiries can go to the site attendant, or you can contact the Shire to discuss your query further.
+Hastie Waste can be contacted on (08) 9731 0296 during open hours.
+Alternatively, you can direct your enquiries to the site attendant when you visit either of the facilities, or you can contact the Shire to discuss your query further.
+Please note that these sites are closed on Christmas Day, New Year’s Day and Good Friday.

 More about Waste Management